This post may contain affiliate links. Read my Disclosure page.

 This post is sponsored by Eggland’s Best Eggs.
 All opinions are 100% my own.
 Thanks for continuing to support the brands that help make ‘Mike Bakes NYC’ possible!

-I love classic Christmas cookies like peanut butter blossoms or chewy gingerbread cookies, but nothing beats a festive macaron flavor... and these peppermint cheesecake macarons might just be my new favorite!
+I love classic Christmas cookies like peanut butter blossoms or chewy gingerbread cookies.
+Still, nothing beats macarons, especially a festive macaron flavor.
+These peppermint cheesecake macarons might be my new favorite!

 This recipe starts with my basic macaron shell recipe.
-The key is making sure you get your meringue just right (which requires good eggs like Eggland's Best) and sifting your dry ingredients together extremely well (sifting them twice even can really make a difference)!
-I chose to not flavor the shell, but for all you peppermint lovers out there, feel free to add 1/4 teaspoon of peppermint extract once your meringue has formed (before adding the dry ingredients) to really amp up the peppermint flavor!
+The key is making sure you get your meringue just right and sifting your dry ingredients together extremely well (sifting them twice can even really make a difference)!
+I chose not to flavor the shell, but for all you peppermint lovers out there, feel free to add 1/8 teaspoon of peppermint extract once your meringue has formed (before adding the dry ingredients) to really amp up the peppermint flavor!

 Ingredients for Peppermint Cheesecake Macarons